HashiCorp Inc. (HCP) Reveals an Earnings Mystery

 HCP’s Market Performance

-HCP stocks went down by -16.47% for the week, with a monthly drop of -23.80% and a quarterly performance of -21.13%.
-The volatility ratio for the week stands at 14.30% while the volatility levels for the past 30 days are set at 8.10% for HashiCorp Inc. The simple moving average for the period of the last 20 days is -19.78% for HCP stocks with a simple moving average of -38.62% for the last 200 days.
+HCP stocks went up by 8.14% for the week, with a monthly drop of -19.84% and a quarterly performance of 8.21%.
+The volatility ratio for the week stands at 6.76% while the volatility levels for the past 30 days are set at 7.94% for HashiCorp Inc. The simple moving average for the period of the last 20 days is -10.02% for HCP stocks with a simple moving average of -33.48% for the last 200 days.

 Analysts’ Opinion of HCP